Competitive binding of Activator-Repressor in Stochastic Gene Expression: Two-state model when only activator is present

 \section{Two-state model when only activator is present}

-We start with a two-state model \cite{key-14,key-15,key-17} (fig.\ref{fig:activator only model}a) where mRNA may produce spontaneously from a normal state of gene $G_{n}$ with a leaky basal rate (very low) $J_{0}$.
-The gene can be activated by some inducer (activator) like doxycycline (Dox) or galactose (GAL) or by some protein produced by itself (positive feedback).
+We start with a two-state model \cite{shahrezaei2008analytical,karmakar2004graded,kumar2014exact} (Fig.~\ref{fig:2-Two-state-activator}a) where mRNAs may be produced spontaneously from a normal state of gene $G_{n}$ with a very low leaky basal rate $J_{0}$.
+The gene can be activated by some inducer (activator), like, doxycycline (Dox) or galactose (GAL) or by some protein produced by the gene itself (positive feedback).
 The mRNAs are being produced from the active state $G_{a}$ (ON) at a rate $J_{m}=J_{1}.$ This mechanism of producing mRNA is called transcription.
 Protein synthesis starts from the new born mRNAs via rate constant $J_{p}$ by the process, commonly known as translation.
-Both mRNAs and proteins degrade by rates $k_{m}$ and $k_{p}$ respectively.
+Both mRNAs and proteins degrade by rates $k_{m}$ and $k_{p}$, respectively.~